Farmers markets are for everyone! Here's what we are doing to reach them.

 market match | Senior Farmers Market Nutrition Program

 We think the Farmers Market Nutrition Program directed towards kids and seniors is a great start, but it's not enough.
 To reward FMNP seniors who make healthy decisions, we have launched a pilot program, market match for seniors.
-Here's how it works: For seniors who a) play Farmers Market Bingo at their senior center and b) spend all of their FMNP coupons, we will double their money by issuing $24 worth of our market tokens.
+Here's how it works: For seniors who a) play Farmers Market Bingo at their senior center and b) spend all of their FMNP coupons, we will add to their money by issuing free market tokens.
 With our currency, they may purchase any products at the market.
 In time we would like to expand this conditional program to kids and other vulnerable groups.